EDUMATH: Generating Standards-aligned Educational Math Word Problems: Methods

 \paragraph{Evaluation Criteria} We evaluate MWPs on four criteria.
-The first three criteria, \textit{Solvability}, \textit{Accuracy}, and \textit{Educational Appropriateness}, are adapted from \citet{christ_mathwell_2024}. \textit{Solvability} evaluates if questions are possible to solve and have one correct answer. \textit{Accuracy} assesses if generated CoT solutions are accurate.
-We label MWPs with accurate final answers but inaccurate, confusing, or overly complicated reasoning as inaccurate because our solutions must be readable for teachers and students. \textit{Educational Appropriateness} evaluates if teachers would feel comfortable giving the MWP to one of their students.
-In general, an educationally appropriate MWP is one that makes sense, does not contain grammar errors or conflicting information, and is about topics that are appropriate for 3rd-5th grade students in a school setting.
+The first three criteria are adapted from \citet{christ_mathwell_2024}. \textit{Solvability} evaluates if questions are possible to solve and have one correct answer. \textit{Accuracy} assesses if generated CoT solutions are accurate.
+We label MWPs with accurate final answers but inaccurate, confusing, or overly complicated reasoning as inaccurate because our solutions must be readable for teachers and students. \textit{Educational Appropriateness} evaluates if teachers be comfortable giving the MWP to one of their students.
+An educationally appropriate MWP is one that makes sense, does not contain grammar errors or conflicting information, and is about topics appropriate for 3rd-5th grade students in a school setting.
 The final criterion we introduce in this work is \textit{Standards Alignment}, or if the MWP effectively incorporates a pre-specified math standard.
-Because the latter three criteria are hard to precisely define, we follow \citet{christ_mathwell_2024} in emphasizing teacher involvement in evaluating MWPs.
+While the latter three criteria are hard to precisely define, they are similar to those used in other MWP generator works \cite{christ_mathwell_2024, jiao_automatic_2023, qin_mathematical_2023, qin_math_2024} and are meant to model how real teachers evaluate MWPs, which is why emphasize teacher involvement in evaluating MWPs.
 See Appendix \ref{EDUMATH:sample_annotated_data} for MWPs that do and do not meet these criteria.